jukben/jukben/README.md

 ### 👋 Hey!
 I'm Jakub Beneš, Software Engineer based in Prague.

-I'm passionate about scaling engineering, organization design, and fighting Conway law 😈.
-I'm a huge fan of web technologies and modern approaches.
-Although I still consider myself a frontend-heavy engineer, I'm lately focusing much more on the whole stack and infra because there's often low-hanging fruit in terms of massive impact.
-I'm not sure if I ever start liking a YAML, though #CriesInHelmChart.
+I'm passionate about scaling engineering, organization design, and leadership.
+I'm a huge fan of web technologies and modern approaches within this field.
+Although I still consider myself a frontend-heavy engineer, I'm lately focusing much more on the whole stack and infra because there's often a low-hanging fruit that can deliver massive impact.
+I like to unlock such an opportunity.
+I'm not sure if I ever start liking a YAML, though. 🤓

-If you'd like to know more or follow my 💭 thoughts more closely – [check my Twitter](https://twitter.com/jukben).
-Feel free to drop me some DM or anything, I'd be more than happy to hear from you!

 ## ✍️ Articles
 <!-- last–articles/start -->